Where Your Body Holds What Your Mind Won't Say

 This is perhaps the most important shift my work offers: helping people learn to listen to their own body.
 Not as an object to be fixed or managed, but as a source of intelligence that has been communicating all along.

 Most of us have spent so long ignoring or overriding the body's signals that we have lost the ability to hear them.
 Pain becomes background noise.
 Tension becomes "just how I am."
 Emotional numbness becomes a way of life.
-The body adapts, hardens, and eventually we forget there was ever anything else.
+The body adapts, hardens, shuts down, and eventually, we forget there was ever anything else.

 The body becomes a safe place to inhabit again.
 And when we learn to live from that embodied space, we gain something more: an extra sense that helps us get a feel for a situation, and a source of wisdom that can provide answers to the questions that we might ask.
 What might your body be communicating to you?